bielern/svelte-patent-cockpit/article/ARTICLE.md

 As a DB solution I wanted to try out [Drizzle ORM](https://orm.drizzle.team) with [SQLite](https://www.sqlite.org/index.html) instead of [Prisma.io](https://www.prisma.io) and [Postgres](https://www.postgresql.org).
 It felt pretty nice to work with.

-You simply define the scema with
+First, I defined the schema for the users and patents table.
+Then, I infered the types for the entities from the schema.
 ```
 import type { InferModel } from 'drizzle-orm';